-WAA ended 2022 with a net loss of \$5.5 million compared to a \$34.2 million loss in 2021.
-This improvement is a result of stronger revenue growth despite an increase in operating expenses, driven primarily by the expiry of the ground lease waiver from the federal government at the end of 2021.
+WAA ended 2023 with net income of \$14.9 million following a loss of \$5.5 million in 2022.
+This improvement is a result of stronger revenue growth despite an increase in operating expenses, driven by persistent inflation and the additional impact on key contract renewals.

-&lt;sup>2 - Earnings before net finance expense and income taxes
+2 - Earnings before net finance expense and income taxes